MrHsiehVCSClasses/u5pp2-kaidenko/README.md

 You will add the following method to the `InputHelper` class:

-- `public int[] getChessLocation(String prompt)` - repeats the prompt until the user has inputted a correctly formatted chess location, such as 'a1' or 'h8'.
+- `public int[] getChessLocation(String prompt)` - repeats the prompt until the user has ted a correctly formatted chess location, such as 'a1' or 'h8'.
 Returns an `int` array of size 2, where the first element is the row (0-7) and the second element is the col (0-7).
   - `a1` should return `[0,0]`
   - `a8` should return `[7,0]`
   - `h1` should return `[0,7]`